Connect with us

 On its part, Mace is currently involved in some of the world’s most notable development projects such as Kingdom Tower in Jeddah – touted as the tallest skyscraper in the world – Battersea Power Station in London, and the Expo 2020 in Dubai.

-The company that employs over 5,000 people across five global hubs recorded a turnover of £1.97bn (Sh267 billion) in 2016.
+The company which employs over 5,000 people across five global hubs recorded a turnover of £1.97bn (Sh267 billion) in 2016.

 The acquisition of YMR comes after Mace bought a significant stake in South African quantity surveying company, MMQS, late last year – forming a new entity, MMQSMace, which serves the South African building and construction market.